sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 Step 2 : Create ECS Cluster
 ----------

-Create the ECS cluster wih VPC and security group.
+Create an ECS cluster using AWS Fargate infrastructure with VPC and security group.
 Note that any pre-existing ECS cluster can also be used for deployment.

   .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-cluster.png
      :alt: aws